fxs130430/SHAP_FOLD/README.md

 ## Instructions
 1. Data preparation
-    + Create a dataset as ".csv" file.
+    + Create a single table dataset as ".csv" file.
     + Add a header row so that each column has a name.
 The class column should be named "label".
 Order is not important
     + Add a new column named "id" and use MS Excel to assign a unique integer to each data row.
 2. Training a Statistical Model